-1.36 Health Insurance Portability and Accountability Act of 1996 ("HIPAA")
+1.38 Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-Contractor shall be required to comply with the Administrative Simplification requirements of the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA) as in effect and as may be amended, as contained in Appendix H - Master Agreement, Sub-paragraph 9.1.
+Contractor acknowledge the existence of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its implementing regulations, as contained in Appendix J and J-1 - Sample Master Agreement.

-1.37 Contractor's Charitable Contributions Compliance
+1.39 Contractor's Charitable Contributions Compliance

-- 1.37.1 California's "Supervision of Trustees and Fundraisers for Charitable Purposes Act" regulates receiving and raising charitable contributions.
+- 1.39.1 California's "Supervision of Trustees and Fundraisers for Charitable Purposes Act" regulates receiving and raising charitable contributions.
 Among other requirements, those subject to the Charitable Purposes Act must register.
 The 2004 Nonprofit Integrity Act (SB 1262, Chapter 919) increased Charitable Purposes Act requirements.
-Prospective contractors should carefully read the Background and Resources: California Charities Regulations, Appendix I. New rules cover California public benefit corporations, unincorporated associations, and trustee entities and may include similar foreign corporations doing business or holding property in California.
+Prospective contractors should carefully read the Background and Resources: California Charities Regulations, Appendices J and J-1.
+New rules cover California public benefit corporations, unincorporated associations, and trustee entities and may include similar foreign corporations doing business or holding property in California.
 Key Nonprofit Integrity Act requirements affect executive compensation, fund-raising practices and documentation.
-Charities with over \$2 million of revenues (excluding funds that must be accounted for to a governmental entity) have new audit requirements. - 1.37.2 All prospective contractors must determine if they receive or raise charitable contributions which subject them to the Charitable Purposes Act and complete the Charitable Contributions Certification, Exhibit 15 as set forth in Appendix A Required Forms.
-A completed Exhibit 15 is a required part of any agreement with the County.

-- 1.37.3 In Exhibit 15, prospective contractors certify either that: - they have determined that they do not now receive or raise charitable contributions regulated under the California Charitable Purposes Act, (including the Nonprofit Integrity Act) but will comply if they become subject to coverage of those laws during the term of a County agreement,
+Charities with over \$2 million of revenues (excluding funds that must be accounted for to a governmental entity) have new audit requirements. - 1.39.2 All prospective contractors must determine if they receive or raise charitable contributions which subject them to the Charitable Purposes Act and complete the Charitable Contributions Certification, Exhibit 12 as set forth in Appendix A Required Forms.
+A completed Exhibit 12 is a required part of any agreement with the County. - 1.39.3 In Exhibit 12, prospective contractors certify either that: - they have determined that they do not now receive or raise charitable contributions regulated under the California Charitable Purposes Act, (including the Nonprofit Integrity Act) but will comply if they become subject to coverage of those laws during the term of a County agreement,